Flare-it

 Options

-Your options and data are automatically saved when you exit
+Your options and data are automatically saved when you exit.

 The small graphic at the bottom of the screen changes as different options are selected.
-This is repeated on the main screen as a reminder of the currently active allowances.
+This is repeated on the main screen as a reminder of the currently active allowances

-Features - V2.52
+Features

-Click the image to download "Flare-it" software
+Click the image to download Flare-it

 Filesize 258,048 bytes